 Since some people may find themselves being victims of false allegations and facing criminal charges, seeking legal counsel is needed to drop the charges.
 As soon as you receive a child abuse complaint, contact an experienced attorney.
 It may also be helpful to get in touch with another person who may testify in court to prove that you are falsely accused of abuse.
 Remember that you are deemed innocent unless otherwise proven in court.

 You may be wondering what happens to the accuser once you prove that you did not commit the charged abuse.
 Under the abuse law, it is considered a crime to knowingly provide a false allegation of child abuse, as well as to force another person to make the wrongful accusation.
 Moreover, a person who intentionally gives false allegations of child neglect or victimization shall face criminal liability.

-If you are currently facing false charges of child abuse, neglect, exploitation, or abandonment, you may seek legal help from our criminal defense attorneys at The Law Office of Howard A. Snader, LLC.
+If you are currently facing false charges of child abuse, neglect, exploitation, or abandonment, you may seek legal help from our criminal defense attorneys at The Snader Law Group, LLC.
 Our experienced lawyers will carefully review your case in Arizona and devise a plan of action to protect yourself from criminal charges.
 Contact our law office here to schedule your free initial consultation.